It’s a great day to learn more about the health benefits of basil.

 In Ayurvedic medicine, tulsi is a prominent herb.

-It has a variety of benefits, including enhancing your mental health, according to research.
+According to research, it has a variety of benefits, including enhancing your mental health.

 Tulsi is a member of the basil family of plants.